 Resolving a character Goal earns the entire party Experience to spend on abilities as well!

 Where Goals can be resolved and change over time, Values are meant to stay fairly consistent over the course of your time playing in an Aether campaign.
 Values are different from Goals however in that they stem from something your character holds dear as a model of behaviour, and have to be kept to in order to earn Experience.

-Your future is noted through your Omen, your Prophecy and your Secret.
+Your future is noted through your Omen, your Destiny and your Secret.
 Each of these is an element of your character that you want to occur to, or be revealed about, your character over the course of the story, and resolving each one can earn players Experience.

 If you’ve played tabletop roleplaying games before, an Omen might sound familiar as, “that one thing in my backstory I know my game runner will use to tear my heart out.”
 The major difference with Aether is that you as the player get to decide what exactly the Narrator gets to use against you, and it’ll earn you some Experience if they do.

 Your Omen is an event that, in general, would make your character see themselves as heroic if they manage to overcome it.
 It throws your character into turmoil when it happens in game, and overcoming that turmoil is a step towards your character growing into their own.
 They tend to be single sentence statements, which happen in three escalating stages over the course of play.

 Destinies are like Omens, except they are generally more positive events that wind up causnig your character to be viewed as a hero by others.
 Succeeding at one’s Destiny is their way of announcing to the world that they are here and coming into their own as a member of a community.
 Like Omens they can also occur in escalating stages, though they may be more fluid since they’re more of a core story thread for characters.